 the visual and performing arts at the University of Houston, one of

 the most diverse R1 institutions in the nation and situated in the

 thriving, dynamic, and extraordinarily diverse arts metropolis that

 is the twenty-first century city of Houston.
 Therefore, the

 successful candidate for this position will excel at teaching and

-mentoring students who are broadly diverse with regard to race,
+mentoring students who are broadly diverse with regards to race,

 ethnicity, socioeconomic status, gender, nationality, sexual

 Diversity Statement: Applicants must submit a 750-word statement